openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Add a Post, Response, or Comment
 ************************************

-.. this section is likely to be more interesting and valuable when we add the discussion vs. question differentiation

 ================================
 Add a Post
 ================================

-To make sure that other students and the course team can find and respond to your posts, try to add your posts to the most appropriate topic.
+To make sure that other students and the course team can find and respond to your post, try to select the correct type for your post: either question or discussion.

 Add a Post to a Content-Specific Discussion Topic
 **************************************************